Quick Facts

 Diligence Focus

 Why it matters: Kamoa-Kakula is the corridor's anchor copper asset.
-Its production scale, on-site smelter, and Lobito capacity agreement give the DRC rail section bankable cargo, while the Ivanhoe-Zijin-DRC ownership structure makes it a governance test case for mixed Western, Chinese, and state interests.
+Its production scale, on-site smelter, and first reported Lobito anode shipment give the DRC rail section bankable cargo, while the Ivanhoe-Zijin-DRC ownership structure makes it a governance test case for mixed Western, Chinese, and state interests.

-What to monitor: Kakula dewatering and geotechnical controls after the May 2025 tremor, smelter ramp-up to 500,000 tpa, offtake flows through CITIC/Zijin/Trafigura, water discharge into settling ponds, and benefit-sharing as production moves toward the medium-term 550,000+ tonne target.
+What to monitor: Kakula dewatering and geotechnical controls after the May 2025 tremor, smelter ramp-up to 500,000 tpa, offtake flows through CITIC/Zijin/Trafigura, flood-repair timing on the Angola route, water discharge into settling ponds, and benefit-sharing as production moves toward the post-2028 500,000+ tonne target.

 Community Impact